quixio/quix-cli/docs/Reference/pipeline/up.md

  Container simplebroker-kafka-broker-1  Started
 ```

+#### Updating the topics

-After the broker has started, the topics from `quix.yaml` will be created automatically:
+After the broker has started, the topics created automatically with the configuration provided in `quix.yaml`.

 ```
 Updating topics ...